 I first met Berman in the spring of 1994 in Oxford.
 I’d invited him to a conference I was co-organizing with Erik Swyngedouw, celebrating the twentieth anniversary of David Harvey’s Social Justice and the City.
 To my amazement he came and read out a paper on rap.
 This wasn’t quite true: he sang it out, bawled out refrains from Melle Mel and Chuck D. He blew everybody away that afternoon; not just because of his immense intellect, nor even because of the weird mélange of political theory and pop culture; more because of his intense honesty and emotional charge, an almost unbearable frankness in talking about himself.
 The following summer I met Berman in New York at the Metro Diner.
 I’d arrived early and was sitting in a booth next to 100th Street, facing westwards.
 When he arrived he insisted I faced the other way, turned eastwards, so I could watch the action along Upper Broadway, the central artery of his neighbourhood, from which he derived much nourishment, a street he’d seen change over the years, a street he loved maybe more than it loved him.
 To live happily in NYC meant you had to look the negative in the face and live with it.

 Forever a man of the 1960s, Berman cut an idiosyncratic figure.
 He was short and bulky; and with a large grey mane and shaggy, flyway hair, a rumbled and somnolent air, he resembled a real life Dostoevskian underground man, a Raskolnikov haunting Avenue D. In 1980, when New York was still blighted by fiscal crisis, decline and hard drugs, Berman’s five-year-old son Marc died.
-His mother, an addict, leapt out of Berman’s apartment building along West End Avenue, with child in arms.
-She lived.
 All That is Solid Melts into Air is dedicated to his late son.
 The death of a child, Berman said in his preface, citing Ivan Karamazov, makes you want to give back your entrance ticket to the universe.
 But we don’t give it back, ‘we keep on keeping on’.
 Berman kept on keeping on, even if he never really recovered from his son’s ‘murder’.
 In the 1980s, he nearly died of a brain abscess, leaving gaping holes in his forehead; he suffered seizures thereafter, as well as sleep apnoea.

 A dedicated Bible reader and regular at the Ansche Chesed Synagogue on West 100th street, Berman was something of an observant agnostic.
 On Rosh Hashanah, a week before he died, he was there with a peach-coloured jacket over tie-dye T-shirt.
 In one of his final public performances in May, the Annual Lewis Mumford Urbanism Lecture at CCNY, Berman received a standing ovation in the Great Hall.
 He emerged from the ruins with a Bruce Springsteen refrain – ‘come on rise up,/ come on rise up’ – together with a remarkable vision of King Solomon’s cosmopolitan democracy.
 It was pure Berman at his inimitable best, a valedictory lamentation to urban life.